2bndy5/git-bot-feedback/README.md

 ## Supported git servers

-Initially this project os designed to work with GitHub.
-But the API is designed to easily add support for other git servers.
+This project is designed to easily add support for various git servers.
 The following is just a list of git servers that are planned (in order or priority).

 - [x] GitHub
 - [ ] GitLab
-- [ ] Gitea
+- [x] Gitea

+  Gitea does not support

+  - posting thread comments for commits (push events)
+  - programmatically deleting a PR reviews' individual comments, rather we can only resolve them (currently).
+    However, deleting an entire PR review is supported.
 - [ ] BitBucket

+### Optional support

+Each supported implementation of the above git servers can be controlled via [cargo features][dep-features].
+They are enabled by default.

+- `github` enables support of GitHub implementation
+- `gitea` enables support of Gitea implementation

 ## LGPL license